tqvarnst/jdg-labs.old/projects/lab-guides/lab1-guide.md

 ## Step-by-Step
 The step-by-step guide is dived into 3 different sections matching the main steps in the overview.

-The First step over is to verify that the application build and deploy before we do anything else.
+The First step over is to setup the lab environment

+### Setup the lab environment
+To assist with setting up the lab environment we have provided a shell script that does this.

+1. Run the shell script by standing in the jdg lab root directory (~/jdg-workshops) execute a command like this

+  		$ sh init-lab.sh --lab=1

 ### Install and build the mock project